cernat-catalin/jlox/Notes.md

 - Add support for anonymous functions
 - Make resolver report if a local variable is never used
 - Make resolver more efficient.
 See challenge 4 in chapter 11 for more details
+  - [DONE] Use indexes when resolving local variables instead of a map
+  - [ ] Accessing globals by index (see notes below)
 - Add support for static class methods.
 See Smalltalk and Ruby "metaclasses" (make LoxClass extend LoxInstance)
 - Add support for _getter_ methods (they look like a field but actually compute the value on demand; see book)
 - Add support for traits